RobertBaruch/nmigen-tutorial/9_synthesis.md

 * `top.bin`: The bitstream to send to the device (e.g. via iceprog)
 * `top.rpt`: Statistics from nextpnr.
 The most useful is the cell and LUT count at the end.
 * `top.tim`: Timing analysis.
 Shows how fast you can go.
 Probably.

+# Appendix: Known Lattice ICE40 attributes

+* `GLOBAL`: bool.
+If True, the pin is global.
+Global pins are designated `GBIN` in the datasheet pin listing.
+* `IO_STANDARD`: string:
+  * `SB_LVCMOS`: for all single-ended pins and differential output pins
+  * `SB_LVDS_INPUT`: for differential input pins

+Other attributes may be supported, but are not documented.